Michelleoc/pands-project/README.md

 The Iris dataset can be used by a machine learning model to illustrate classification, a method used to determine the type of an object (species in this dataset) by comparison with similar objects that have previously been categorised.
 Once trained on known data, the machine learning model can make a predictive classification by comparing a test object to the output of its training data.

-Steps To Be followed When Applying an Algorithm.
+Steps to be followed when applying an algorithm.
 1. Split the dataset into training and testing dataset.
 2. The testing dataset is generally smaller than training one as it will help in training the model better.
 I have chosen a 75%:25% training:testing split.
 3. Select an algorithm based on the problem (classification or regression).